AFRICA AND THE MIDDLE EAST IN THE GLOBAL WORLD

 Learning Objectives

 The course offers a critical understanding of the cultural and social issues that are debated in contemporary African and Middle Eastern societies.
-There will be a specific focus on multilingualism in Africa and the political and cultural significance in these areas of the circulation of linguistic codes of European origin (Francophonie, Anglophonie, Lusophonie, etc.) and their regional interactions with codes of different origins.
-Students will acquire a critical awareness of the role of multilingual cultural productions in the recent history of these societies and the role they have assumed in the global landscape.
-The issues of multilingualism are investigated from historical, cultural and political perspective, comparing different national contexts and commenting on case studies.
+There will be a specific focus on multilingualism in Africa and the political and cultural significance in these areas of the circulation of linguistic codes of European origin (French, English, Portuguese, Spanish, etc.) and their regional interactions with local codes of different origins.
+Students will acquire a critical awareness of the challenges opened up in these areas by multilingual cultural productions: challenges that have recently assumed great cultural and political relevance in the global context.

 Program

-- processes of national belonging in Africa and the Middle East (with a comparative approach within global studies)
+1: the cultural debate (the main historical issues) that marked the elaboration phases of national belonging in Africa and the Middle East on the subject of defining national languages (with a comparative approach within global studies),

-- dynamic relations between the idea of nationhood and the linguistic-cultural complexity within countries (case studies in Africa and the Middle East)
+2: the dynamic relations between the idea of "nation" and the linguistic-cultural complexity within countries (through case studies in Africa and/or the Middle East),

-- the reflection of these linguistic-cultural complexities in the literary, artistic, political debate (case studies),
+4: the issue of linguistic-cultural complexities in the literary, artistic, political debate (case studies),

-- the theme of mobility of people (and 'migrations') in contemporary times interpreted from African and Middle Eastern perspectives.
+5: the issue of mobility of people (and 'migration') in contemporary societies, viewed from African and Middle Eastern perspectives, and the relevance of the diasporic cultural debate in the global context,

 Learning Achievements (Dublin Descriptors)